blueberry-py/blog/content/post/this-month-for-pythonistas-2025-03/index.md

 ![issue-2025-03](splash.webp)

-Welcome to **This Month for Pythonista**, a monthly update dedicated to Python developers, professionals and hobbists.
+Welcome to **This Month for Pythonistas**, a monthly update dedicated to Python developers, professionals, and hobbyists.

-In this issue I would like to compile a list of news, repositories, tools worth noticing in March 2025 and/or other fun stuff which does not necessarily bound to Python.
+In this issue, I would like to compile a list of news, articles, repositories, and tools worth noting in March 2025, as well as other fun stuff that is not necessarily bound to Python.

 Ready?
 Let's get started!